rpatterson/prunerr/README.rst

 - misidentified as orphans and deleted early

 Please do use Prunerr, but use at your own risk and report all issues you encounter with full details.
-Set up a small sandbox with copies of media that can be safely deleted, make sure Prunerr is working smoothly for you for some time throughout the Servarr/Prunerr lifecycle before using it with your real library and even then understand the risks.
+Better yet, debug the issue, fix it, and submit a PR.
+It's often impractical to keep a full backup of our media libraries, so set up a small sandbox with copies of media that can be safely deleted, make sure Prunerr is working smoothly for you for some time throughout the Servarr/Prunerr lifecycle before using it with your real library and even then understand the risks.

 *******